pcraciunoiu/django-nginx-memcache/README.rst

 ~~~~~~~~~~~~~~~~~~~~~

 ``CACHE_NGINX``
-  *Required.* Set this to True to enable the decorator.
+  Set this to False to disable any caching.
+E.g. for testing, staging...

 ``CACHE_NGINX_TIME``
   Default cache timeout.